Skip links

 The Company establishes a robust platform and adopts technology to enhance the efficiency of modern working processes, such as:

-• Procurement One Platform Development: The Company has integrated the data and operations on multiple systems into one platform.
+• Procurement One Platform Development: The Company has integrated the data and operations from multiple systems into one platform.
 This increases the speed of data analysis and enhances the modern working processes.

 • Category Development: The Company has strengthened the procurement process by implementing a Procurement Management Review (PMR).
-This is a strategy to save the cost from the procurement of goods and services.
+This is a strategy to reduce costs from the procurement of goods and services.

 2. Sustainability & Partnership Enrichment